dncahyo/number-to-word/readme.md

 3. at this point module is ready to test, test file located in /test, to test type: `mocha`

 ## Web installation
 Theres also Web app showing this module in action.
 1. go to web folder, type: `cd web`
 2. install modules, type `npm install`
 3. Start the server: `node server.js`
 4. View in browser at `http://localhost:3000`

 ## CLI
-For KISS way to test the module theres cli available too!
+For KISS way to test the module, there is cli available too!
 1. just type: `node cli.js`